docker/docs/develop/security-best-practices.md

 - Auto-scan your image before deploying to avoid pushing vulnerable containers to production.
 - Analyze your images daily both during development and production for vulnerabilities.
-Based on that, automate the rebuild of images if necessary.
+Based on that, automate the rebuilding of images if necessary.

 For detailed best practices and methods for building efficient images, see [Dockerfile best practices](develop-images/dockerfile_best-practices.md).